cse110-fall21-group9/cse110-fa21-group9/specs/ADR/adr-002-audience.md

 ## Decision Drivers

-* The new form of our app is a cookbook with sharing options
+* The new form of our app is a cookbook with minimal sharing & searching options.
+What kind of user is this app amenable to?

 ## Considered Options